MarkLark/dstore/docs/source/events.rst

 validate
 --------
-This event is fired before and after you attempt to add or update a Model Instance
+This event is fired before and after you attempt to add or update a Model Instance (i.e. on validation)

 .. py:function:: before_validate( event, model, instance )
                  after_validate( event, model, instance )